jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 nervous and excited to talk to you today, since you are all so smart and experienced.
 So here goes nothing.

---- Which Story is a better opener? ---
+## VIDEO SEO FUNCTION in the Product

-## STORY 1: VIDEO SEO FUNCTION in the Product
+I want to start with a story about our product and support.

-At Wistia, our Video SEO feature is one of those big differentiators and we draw lots of new customers because of it.
+At Wistia, our Video SEO feature is one of the big differentiators for us and we draw lots of new customers because of it.

-Now that’s awesome, but it’s also one of our most confusing features, because it requires the user to do some outside work in order to be compliant with Google’s restrictions.
+Now that’s awesome, but it’s also one of our most confusing features, because it requires the user to do a bunch of work and there are several moving parts involved.

 At one point, we were receiving ten to twenty emails a day with folks who were confused by the Video SEO feature, or had missed a step and now it wasn’t